Flexiheat UKIndirect vented hot water cylinders

 Part G of UK building regulations requires that vented hot water cylinders be fitted with a thermostat that controls the heat source and prevents the temperature of the stored water from exceeding 100°C at any time.

-Features and Pros of vented indirect cylinders
+Features and Pros of open vented indirect cylinders

 The indirect vented hot water cylinder system is well-understood and reliable, having been standard for many decades.